STRONG HEART

 Healthy Diet:

-Reduce intake of sugar and refined carbohydrates: Such as white bread, pastries, and sugary drinks.
+- Reduce intake of sugar and refined carbohydrates: Such as white bread, pastries, and sugary drinks.

-Limit alcohol consumption: Excessive alcohol intake can raise triglyceride levels.
+- Limit alcohol consumption: Excessive alcohol intake can raise triglyceride levels.

-Eat more omega-3 fatty acids: Found in fish like salmon and sardines.Regular Exercise:
+- Eat more omega-3 fatty acids: Found in fish such as salmon and sardines.

 Weight Management:

-Losing weight can significantly reduce triglyceride levels.
+Weight loss can significantly reduce triglyceride levels.

 Smoking Cessation:

-Smoking can negatively impact triglyceride levels.
+Smoking can negatively affect triglyceride levels.

-Tips for both conditions:
+Tips for Both Conditions:

 - Regular monitoring of cholesterol and triglyceride levels through medical check-ups.

-Cholesterol Values
+Cholesterol Levels

 Total Cholesterol:

-Normal value: less than 200 mg/dL (milligrams per deciliter)
+Normal: less than 200 mg/dL

-Values 240 mg/dL or higher are considered high.
+High: 240 mg/dL or higher

 Low-Density Lipoprotein (LDL) Cholesterol:

-Normal value: less than 100 mg/dL
+Normal: less than 100 mg/dL

-Values 160 mg/dL or higher are considered high.
+High: 160 mg/dL or higher

 High-Density Lipoprotein (HDL) Cholesterol: